About the Ramaytush Ohlone People

 Photo is attributed to the National Park Service.

-San Mateo County Reads is a countywide initiative that fosters community and discussion through literacy.
-Formerly known as One Book One County, the program invites students, families, educators, and community members to read from a slate of books under a common theme to promote conversations, create connections, foster understanding, and expand interest in reading.
+In 2022, San Mateo County read stories from indigenous voices through San Mateo County Reads, a countywide initiative that fosters community and discussion through literacy.
+The program invites students, families, educators, and community members to read from a slate of books under a common theme to promote conversations, create connections, foster understanding, and expand interest in reading.